PostHog/posthog.com/contents/tutorials/broken-link-checker.md

 ## Setting up our Slack webhook

-Since we want to send our 404s and broken links to somewhere we actually check, we will set up a Slack webhook to send notifications.
+Since we want to send our 404s and broken links to somewhere we check frequently, we will set up a Slack webhook to send notifications.

 To do this: